michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 ### Multi-Leader Replication Topologies

-*Replication topology* describes the communication paths along which writes are propogated.
+*Replication topology* describes the communication paths along which writes are propagated.
 Types:

 * Most common: *all-to-all*, in which every leader sends its writes to every other leader.
     * Fault tolerance is easier in connected topologies, there is no SPOF.